UW-MSDS-DATA-598-Reproducibility-WI20/gupta-kharb-li-pal-tandon-replication-project/README.md

 ## Data
-The links to download the dataset have been well documented in the repository provided with the code [here](https://github.com/shawngraham/insta-dead-article).
-The README.md file explains the structure of the training and test datasets.
-The data used to replicate the topic modeling is is available [here](https://github.com/shawngraham/insta-dead-article/blob/master/data/posts-formatted-for-topicmodelling.csv).
+The links to download the dataset have been well documented in the repository provided by the original authors [here](https://github.com/shawngraham/insta-dead-article).
+The data used to replicate the topic modeling is is available [here](/data).

 ## Dependencies
 - Windows 10 Home x64